tesfamic/Udacity_Projects/lane_detection_v2/README_.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 > I used a combination of color and gradient thresholds to generate a binary image.
 For the gradient thresholding, Sobel operation in x-gradient is used and for the color thresholding the s-channel of HLS color space is implemented.
-This thresholding operations are implemented in code cell 2 (collection of functions) in jupyter notebook (lane_detector.ipynb).
+This thresholding operations are implemented in code cell 2 (collection of functions) in jupyter notebook (lane_detector_v2.ipynb).
 Here's an example of my output for this step using one of the test images provided.

 ![alt text][image4]
 ![alt text][image5]